Stocks mixed, yields fly as jobs data raises rate outlook

-NEW YORK (AP) — Stocks are edging higher and Treasury yields are jumping on Friday after a blowout U.S. jobs report raised Wall Street’s expectations that the Federal Reserve may soon start raising interest rates sharply.
+NEW YORK (AP) — Wall Street closed out a mostly upbeat week for stocks Friday with a mixed finish for the major indexes and a surge in Treasury yields after a blowout U.S. jobs report raised investors' expectations that the Federal Reserve may soon start raising interest rates sharply.

-The S&P 500 was 0.9% higher after having been down 0.5% in the early going.
+The S&P 500 settled for a 0.5% gain after swinging between a 0.6% drop and a 1.4% increase.
+The Dow Jones Industrial Average slipped 0.1% after a last-minute burst of selling.
+The Nasdaq composite rose 1.6%.
+The three indexes posted a weekly gain for the second week in a row.

+The latest monthly jobs data was a key focus for investors.
 The Labor Department said employers added 467,000 jobs last month, triple economists' forecasts.
 Some economists were even expecting a loss of jobs amid January's surge in coronavirus infections because of the omicron variant.

 “Until you get a more set-in-stone picture for what tightening will be from the Fed, you should expect volatility to be similar to where we’ve been the last two weeks,” said Matt Stucky, senior portfolio manager at Northwestern Mutual Wealth.